elastic/ecs/rfcs/text/0000-data_stream-fields.md

 Stage 1: Describe at a high-level how these field changes will be used in practice.
 Real world examples are encouraged.
 The goal here is to understand how people would leverage these fields to gain insights or solve problems. ~1-3 paragraphs.
 -->

 Data stream fields are already in use in Elastic Agent.
 Leveraging  fields allow users to filter by a specific data type (logs, metrics etc.), dataset (nginx.access, prometheus) or namespace.
-When querying for documents using one of the fields, Elasticsearch can use constant_keyword fields to quickly determine which indices are relevent to search.
+When querying for documents using one of the fields, Elasticsearch can use constant_keyword fields to quickly determine which indices are relevant to search.

+The fields are also part of the basic index template mapping that come built into Elasticsearch for data streams that match `logs-*-*` and `metrics-*-*`.

 ## Source data